codebar/tutorials/html/lesson4/tutorial.md

 When an element's position is defined as relative `position: relative;` it is no longer in the normal flow and it can be moved to the top, right, bottom or left.
 It can be used in conjunction with `absolute` positioning.

 ### Absolute positioning
 Absolute positioned elements are also outside the normal flow.
-They are offset from their container block, positioned relative.

-Despite what element an **absolute** positioned element is wrapped in, the element that is considered it's container is the first that has a position set other than **static**.
+Their position is determined by the offset values in the properties `top`, `bottom`, `left` and `right`.
+These offsets are measured from the element's container block

+The container is not necessarily the element it is wrapped in (its parent).
+To find the container, the browser first looks at the element's parent, then its grandparent, then its great-grandparent and so on, until it finds an ancestor with a `position` of anything other than **static**.
 If there is no such element, the outer `<html>` is considered its container.

-Its position is determined by the offset values in the properties `top`, `bottom`, `left` and `right`

 ### Using absolute and relative positioning